 Thursday 31 August 2017

-The Australian Informatics Olympiad (AIO) is a national computer programming competition held annually in early September.
-Students write short computer programs to solve three problems that vary in difficulty.
+The Australian Informatics Olympiad (AIO) is a national computer programming competition held annually in late August/early September.
+Students write short computer programs to solve four problems that vary in difficulty.
 The competition does not test computer literacy or knowledge, but is focused on problem solving through programming skills.

 The AIO is a suitable exercise for an IT class that has learnt some programming, or enthusiastic students who have taught themselves.
 Students will require some programming experience: in particular, they must be able to write code that can open, read and write to files; declare variables and arrays; use loops, conditional (if) statements and simple arithmetic operations.
 Students can quickly learn how to code for free through Codecademy.